Spatiotemporal spectral transfers in fluid dynamics: Introduction

+The purpose of this paper is to provide a theoretical framework to aid in the interpretation of temporal and spatiotemporal spectral transfers calculated from theory, simulation, or data.
+As simulations and observations increase in resolution, we anticipate that temporal and spatiotemporal transfers will be useful for understanding the impact of small spatial scales on the overall dynamics of fluid flows.
+Small scale features, such as eddies and frontal features, can be resolved by new simulations and satellite measurements ~\cite{torres22, frengeretal}.
+The interactions of such high resolution features with other scales in fluid dynamics is a burgeoning area of study.
+Spectral transfers are a natural method of studying such interactions.
+Papers such as~\citet{Mueller2015, Serazin2018, Pan2020} and ~\citet{skitka23} demonstrate their usefulness in studying phenomena pertaining to wave turbulence.
+We anticipate that the thermodynamic effects of short timescale and small length scale features on oceanic and atmospheric dynamics can be probed by spectral transfers, as shown by ~\citet{ORourke2018} and ~\citet{Martin2021}.

-The purpose of this paper is to provide a theoretical framework to aid in the interpretation of temporal and spatial-temporal spectral transfers calculated from theory, simulation, or data.
-Previous studies have derived spatio-temporal spectral transfers in theoretical contexts.
+Previous studies have derived spatiotemporal spectral transfers in theoretical or numerical contexts.
 In related work, \citet{Chiu1970} derived kinetic energy spectral equations in the frequency domain for large-scale atmospheric motions. \citet{sheng1990a,sheng1990b} independently derived similar equations and applied them to global atmospheric simulations. \citet{Elipot2009} also derived spectral equations to study the frequency components that dominate the wind energy input into the Ekman layer in the Southern Ocean.
 All of these studies interpret the frequency spectra diagnostic as a balance among terms.
 For example, \citet{Chiu1970} notes that while the spectral budget in wavenumber space deals with the time rate of change of the spectrum, the analogous equation in frequency space contains no time rate of change and is therefore simply a balance among various co-spectra.
 However, we show that a time rate of change can indeed be incorporated into the spectral budget in the frequency domain, resulting in an improved interpretation.